fmolnar-notredame/csb_powergrid/README.md

-# Data & code for *Asymmetry underlies stability in power grids*
+# Data and code for *Asymmetry underlies stability in power grids*
 ### Ferenc Molnar, Takashi Nishikawa, and Adilson E. Motter

 This repoitory contains data and code for reproducing results described in the following paper: